In this article

 Obviously there are some cases where age discrimination must be allowed; such as if a 17-year-old wants to work on a building site but the company refuses to employ the under-18 age group because this group has a high incidence of accidents.
 However, preventing workers from undertaking training courses because they are too old, for example, is illegal.

 There are some issues with this legislation.
 For example, the Equality Act says that you should be treated as the gender you want to be, rather than your physical gender.
-This means that if you are a man who identifies as a woman you should be treated as a woman.
-This part of the Act has raised concerns with women’s groups and safeguarding issues, but as the law stands it is illegal to discriminate against Trans people and their chosen way of life.
-If a man announces he is a woman you do have to respect his choice and treat him equally with women.
-This means he is technically allowed to use women’s spaces such as rest rooms and toilets; a move that has enraged many women as this ruling is so easily abused.
+This means that transgender women who are referred to as men identify as women, pronouns such as he/him are consistently referred to when men announce themselves to be a women which are incorrect for a transgender woman it should be her/she.
+This part of the Act has raised concerns with women’s groups and safeguarding issues, but as the law stands it is illegal to discriminate against Trans people.

 Discriminating against someone who is pregnant is also illegal but there can be cases where this necessary ruling is abused.
 For example, in some cases there could be a genuine reduction in work, if a business is struggling, but the reduction in work offered must be done in a non-discriminatory, fair way.
 However, sacking someone because they are pregnant is unacceptable.